JohnHenryAntona/docker-infra/README.md

 ```

 # PROJECT TIER
-Now this is a custom project scoped for you project, but the basic containers are included hre to get you started
+Now this is a custom project scoped for your project, but the basic containers are included here to get you started

 Cheers! :)

-For more information reach our to john henry antona and josel mariano
+For more information, reach out to John Henry Antona